gorenje/millieons.org/w/cuckoo.md

 The teachings of the Church of Uckoo provide form to the dissonance that defines our lives.
 It becomes clear that within this recognition awaits the admittance to cure.
 Acceptance invites happiness through an appreciation of the human condition.

-In dissonance lies indecision, within indecision lies fear, in fear lies hate.
+In dissonance lies indecision, within indecision lies doubt, in doubt lies fear, in fear lies hate.
 Fear is awakened by the undecided future confronting us through our indecision in an contradictory world.
-The indecision of understanding both sides of an argument, understanding both sides of a decision.
+The indecision of understanding both sides of an argument, understanding both sides of a decision but being unable to form a decision.
 Therein lies the asphyxiation of indecision, which option is the best when both are equally good?

 The Church of Uckoo teaches that making a decision does not exclude reversing that decision.
 Any decision is better than indecision.
 Flip a coin, if the outcome *feels* wrong, take the other possibility, go against the coin - the coin does not care.
 We make a decision in going back on the promise we made to the coin.